raspberrypilearning/pacman-terminal/en/step_3.md

 ![Pacman Image](images/pacmancharacter.png)

-However, instead of just being a hungry yellow dot, you are also an ethical hacker.
+However, instead of just being a hungry yellow circle, you are also an ethical hacker.

 SOMETHING HERE ABOUT THE GOAL OF THE WHOLE THING.